wp-plugins/page-views-count/readme.txt

 == Upgrade Notice ==

+= 1.0.5 =
+Update now for new feature - load counter by Ajax event plus security hardening and 2 framework code tweaks and Russian translation.

 = 1.0.4.3 =
 Upgrade now for full compatoibility with WordPress Version 3.9.1, 8 code tweaks and 1 bug fix.